 Nothing screams classic Vegas, like Fremont Street.
 This is the Vegas that we have seen in the movies since we were young!
 The beloved marquises greet you and the musical muses of Elvis echo through the streets.

 Street performers line the street hoping you will put that lone dollar in their bucket instead of the slot machine.
 You can even go zip lining down the whole street-next time!

 Pro Tip: It can get crowded and can be kinda dirty.
 I don’t know if I would trust the $6.99 Prime Rib buffets down here either.
 Just remember, you get what you pay for and that may be Hepatitis A.

 Take a step back into history with this fun unique hike.
-This is the only remaining section of the Hoover Dam Railroad system that is not destroyed and you get to walk through some pretty amazing tunnels.
-Not being an avid hiker I did find this trail fairy easy and it did offer some amazing view of Lake Mead.
-Learn more about the Historic Railroad Trail here.
+This is the only remaining section of the Hoover Dam Railroad system that is not destroyed.
+The tunnels that you will get to walk through are phenomenal and full of history.
+You can even see where the smoke of the engines has layered the walls.
+Not being an avid hiker I did find this trail fairly easy and it did offer some amazing view of Lake Mead.

 Looking for more adventures?
 Check out what other adventures we had out west!

 Things To Do In Las Vegas Besides Gamble